-Plans for future work include extending the component technology with support for multiple nodes, integration of legacy-code with the components [21], run-time monitoring support [19], and a real-time database for structured handling of shared data [20].
-Implementation of more types of automated analysis to determine system attributes from component attributes is also a target for future work, as are methods to determine component attributes.
+Plans for future work include extending the component technology with support for multiple nodes, integration of legacy-code with the components [10], run-time monitoring support [23], and a real-time database for of shared data [16].
+Implementation of more types of automated analysis to determine system attributes from component attributes is also a target for future work.
 Furthermore, to make the prototype useful in practice, our technology needs to be integrated with supporting tools, e.g., automatic generation of XML descriptions from UML 2.0 drawings, and integration with configuration management tools.